 In what ways have you had to address difficult or challenging issues at church, work or school?
 How were they resolved and what role did you play?

+Do you attend prayer two or more times per month?
+Why is this important?

-MCC Board of Directors Training
+BCC Board of Directors Training

 Who Does What?

-Updated by Rev. Elder Arlene Ackerman 2010

-RevArleneAckerman@MCCchurch.net
+Updated by Pastor Ed Forsythe and Board of Directors updated March 2014